 Completion of the PPN/DASH will automatically trigger a domestic abuse notification to the child's school where details have successfully been obtained.
 If siblings attend different schools, each school will receive the notification.

-Children's Services and Health may also receive information from the police based on the completed PPN/DASH.
+Local authority children's services and health may also receive information from the police based on the completed PPN/DASH.

 4. Police notifications to schools